 The Lupa immune system is incredibly formidable, and has numerous advantages when compared to a Human.
 Since all Lupa cells alter when they receive the physiological signal to change form, any microbes or pathogens are rapidly identified by their failure to participate.
 This, in conjunction with aggressive Lupa antibodies, quickly identify, purge, and attack all foreign substances in their body.
 The Lupa immune system thus routinely goes after any foreign things which enter the body, to the point that Lupa cannot procreate with other species.
 This thorough immune response will kill the sperm of another species, and these same protective enzymes in Lupa sperm have been shown to destroy the egg of another species.

 The aggression of the Lupa immune system to eliminate foreign pathogens developed due to the incredibly strong poisons and hardy microorganisms native to xcheamo.
-While likely more vulnerable to pathogens native to Xcheamo, Lupa are extremely resilient against Terran infections, and the comparison to a Human’s immune response is as follows:
+While likely more vulnerable to pathogens native to Xcheamo, Lupa are extremely resilient against Terran infections.

 Since nearly 25% of creatures or substances on the Lupa homeworld contain poisons or other toxins, Lupa cells carry incredibly strong antibodies that process them.
 Over time, the adaptation of the species to their world has rendered most of the poisons nonpoisonous to them, but those that are act very quickly and need immediate attention.
 A Human living on xcheamo would be best advised to become Lupa, as otherwise the environment would most likely kill them very quickly.